dieserRobin/vision-extensions/em-scores/README.md

 ## Vision Extension Settings
 The extension only works if `https://services.robin.software` is configured as whilelisted API URL and `https://img.uefa.com` is configured as whilelisted image origin.

+## Technology

+This example extensions uses React with Vite.